Part 2 Mocking Shocking Dada MAIR25

 Faces and people are stuck in strange juxtapositions, some partially covered with bizarre objects and machinery.

-I think the use of the word Kitchen Knife is alluding to the traditional role of a women in society, and how woman are treated within the art and Dada movement.
+I think the use of the word Kitchen Knife is alluding to the traditional role of women in society, and how woman are treated within the art and Dada movement.

 If you want to find out more you can hear it discussed in this video below